PubInv/covid19-vent-list/README.md

 [Oxford new report](https://www.youtube.com/watch?v=xdZtMgpxnPI) Yet another news report of a project.
 No information that it is open.

+[OpenBreath Italy](https://www.openbreath.it/en/) Sadly not an open design; claims good progress but hard to tell.

 ### Cuirass/Negative Pressure/Iron Lung base

 [Cuirass Ventilator the DIY way](https://www.youtube.com/watch?v=pvrUQCMa3a8&feature=youtu.be)